Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/20-TDM-Mixer/README.md

 * Show how the non-linear `sincos()` generator in each AI Engine tile can be used to vectorize workloads involving phase or frequency generation without the use of lookup tables.
 * Provide another example of how AI Engine code can be optimized for improved software pipelining to achieve higher throughputs through simple code refactoring.

-Finally, the tutorial also uses the new Vitis Functional Simulation to run functional simulations of AI Engine designs in the Matlab context.
-This new flow allows the designer to feed I/O's from Matlab directly to and from the AI Engine for x86 functional simulation without the use of I/O files.
-This direct connection of the x86simulator to your system model context in Matlab facilitates the verification of your algorithm vectorization as you migrate your algorithms to AI Engine.
+Finally, the tutorial also uses the new Vitis Functional Simulation to run functional simulations of AI Engine designs in the MATLAB® context.
+This new flow allows the designer to feed I/O's from MATLAB directly to and from the AI Engine for x86 functional simulation without the use of I/O files.
+This direct connection of the x86simulator to your system model context in MATLAB facilitates the verification of your algorithm vectorization as you migrate your algorithms to AI Engine.

 ## Corner-Turning using Tile DMA